revaturetim/drudgesource/readme.txt

 2. Elimnate unnescessary variables, methods, and classes in programs for efficiency;
 3. Use D.error in more places so I have a written log of errors that I would like to see more data on;
 4. Must find broken links in code;
-5. Have alternate commands for help options like -nok and -skp;
 6. BUG!
 DataObject doesn't save content field of the Page class.
 It doesn't write title, or keywords;
-8. Figure out better way for spider class to handle redirects;
 10. Figure out why isUseless seems to bottleneck everything;
-11. BUG!
-Figure out why // is coming up in when IllegalArgumentExceptions are thrown in the Data.put(Object) method;
 13. BUG!
 Must find broken link where there is only one quote quoting it
 16. Work on TRUE skip option that doesn't remove non-oks;
 17. BUG!
 It is picking up non-link objects when I search for url links in P class.
 Must refine a little bit;
 20. Investigate to see if translating international urls unicode to american ascii will be useful;
-22. Have Page find sitmap files to find extra urls;
 23. Think of way of making each crawler a seperate thread that can run indepently or have multiple threads running at once;
 25. Consider have Help enums have own object that can execute the help command;
 27. See if Debug should be its own independent package instead of something attached to Drudge project;
-29. Create sample sitemap file for testing purposes;
+29. Create a good sample sitemap.xml file for testing purposes;
 32. Update license option to make sure license printed is up to date and can't be used to undo the license in readme.txt;
 42. Create findlinks using xml api;
 43. Link all the page objects together as a way of storing them;